-If you’re located in the UK, then view our UK forex hours page which has all the timezones shifts for British Standard Time.
+If you’re located in the UK, then view our UK forex hours page, which has all the time zone shifts for British Standard Time.

-Based on Australian Eastern Standard Time, forex market hours are Sydney, 7:00am – 4:00pm AEST; at 9:00am the Tokyo (Japan) market comes online and before it closes, the London market comes online at 5:00pm; New York opens at 10:00pm and closes at 7:00am when the Sydney (and New Zealand) Forex market opens again.
+Based on Australian Eastern Standard Time (EST), forex market hours are Sydney, 7:00 am – 4:00 pm AEST; at 9:00 am the Tokyo (Japan) forex market opens and then before it closes, the London market comes online at 5:00 pm; New York opens at 10:00 pm and closes at 7:00 am when the Sydney (and New Zealand) Forex market opens again.

-Most trading occurs when both the American, European & UK Forex market hours are open from 10:00pm to 2:00am AEST during winter.
-In summer these hours shift to 12:00am to 4:00am due to daylight saving.
+Most trading occurs when both the American, European & UK Forex market hours are open from 10:00 pm to 2:00 am AEST during winter.
+In summer these hours shift from 12:00 am to 4:00 am due to daylight saving all in local time.

-Generally, the opening of a market is the most important period as it often sets the tone for the trading session and can have very high liquidity (especially in the first few minutes).
+Generally, the opening and closing times of a market are the most important periods, as it often sets the tone for the trading session and can have very high liquidity (especially in the first/last few minutes).

 Bank Holidays (Public Holidays)

-During selected key national bank holidays (know as public holidays by Australians) a countries currency market may close limiting the overall forex trading hours.
-Worldwide, days such as Easter and Christmas lead to all currency markets to close.
-Normally when there is a national USA bank holiday the worldwide currency markets that do trade do so at lower levels.
+During selected key national bank holidays (known as public holidays by Australians) a country’s currency market may close, limiting the overall forex trading sessions.
+Worldwide, days such as Easter and Christmas lead to all currency markets closing.
+Normally when there is a national USA bank holiday, the worldwide currency markets that do trade do so at lower levels.